Curious George 2: Follow That Monkey!: Plot

 Ted gives his report to the Board of Directors.
-Initially flustered, he improvises a speech saying that friends are more important than work and makes proposal based on that idea, such as a Father and Son Day.
+Initially flustered, he improvises a speech saying that friends are more important than work and makes proposals based on that idea, such as a Father and Son Day.
 The Board approves his appointment.
-As the film comes to a close, Ted, Maggie, and George have a picnic with Piccadilly and he reveals a surprise: Tonga and Layla have joined Piccadilly’s act, so Kayla and her family can be together again.
+While George, Ted, and Maggie are at the park setting up a picnic, Piccadilly and Tina arrive and reveal that Tonga and Layla have joined his act, so Kayla and her family are together again.